The Barracks Tocal, and Tocal Homestead together form one of Australia’s oldest working farms. Photos by Adam West Photography

 The Barracks sits at the very heart of Australia’s convict history, originally housing convicts and ticket-of-leave men.
 It is situated on the property of one of Australia's oldest working farms, Tocal, with James Webber receiving a land grant in 1822.
 In 1834, Tocal was sold to Caleb & Felix Wilson, who built Tocal Homestead that was finally completed in 1841.
 It formed the centrepiece of surrounding timber, brick and stone buildings, many of which were sadly destroyed by fire in 1835.
 To the south of The Barracks stood a wash-house or store, and to the east was a slab-hut kitchen.

 Today, Tocal is a prominent working farm, with five agricultural enterprises spread over 5,500 acres in the Paterson Valley.
 A painstaking restoration spanning 40 years has returned The Barracks to its original glory, but with additional modern-day comforts.
-The building has significant historic architectural detail, including original window panes that were fitted sideways, original internal doors, high ceilings, and exposed brickwork throughout, with bricks fired in an old kiln that was once on site.
-Original stepping stones lead guests into each suite.
+The building has significant historic architectural detail, including original window panes that were fitted sideways, original internal doors, high ceilings, and exposed brickwork throughout, with bricks fired in an old kiln on site.

-During their stay, guests are more than welcome to explore the grounds and buildings for themselves.
+During their stay, guests are more than welcome to explore the grounds and various heritage outbuildings.
 Tocal Homestead is open on Sundays - so if your stay includes a Sunday, or you’re checking out that day, guests will receive a complimentary voucher for a free audio guide tour.
 Soak up the atmosphere of this magnificent Georgian building, while learning about the original architects, bushrangers, convicts and cattlemen.

 Special Features